Back to District of Columbia

 Limits and Unknowns

-• The act is effective for no longer than 90 days, after which it will expire.
+• This act is an emergency measure and will remain in effect for no longer than 90 days after it takes effect.

 Bill History